 Marshall is a somewhat small city located in the state of Michigan.
 With a population of 6,774 people and three associated neighborhoods, Marshall is the 158th largest community in Michigan.
-Much of the housing stock in Marshall was built prior to World War II, making it one of the older and more historic cities in the country.
+Marshall has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Marshall is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.